neutrons/data_workflow/.github/pull_request_template.md

 - Links to IBM EWM items:
 - Links to related issues or pull requests:

-# Manual test for the reviewer
+# :warning: Manual test for the reviewer
 (Instructions for testing here)

 # Check list for the reviewer